 When you begin to date, the prospect of finding love after divorce slowly becomes a possibility.
 But after being burned by your ex, it's easy to feel like you don't know how to judge whether someone is suitable or not.
 The following article offers some good suggestions on how to proceed when you begin dating after divorce.

-Some women find it difficult finding Mr. Right.
+Some women find it difficult finding love after divorce.
 They may be jumping into the relationship too quickly.
 These strategies may save a lot of disappointment and hurt:

 For whatever reason, men of limited virtue seem to have radar for vulnerable women.
 So the first question is, "Are you single".
 If not, don’t even bother to ask anything else, just run.
 Developing rapport with a married man or a man living with another woman is just asking for trouble.